 We have covered a lot of ground in evaluating Microsoft vs. its peers across a variety of financial health, valuation, growth, profitability and price performance metrics.
 And I admit, it’s a lot to take in.

-If you want a shortcut to all this research, look no further than the Grades view, shown below.
+If you want a shortcut to all this research, look no further than the Grades view, which is found in the Ratings folder, and is shown below.

 This view summarizes with letter grades and decile rankings much of what we have covered in the prior sections.
 For example, we discovered in the profitability section that in various measures Apple, Adobe, Microsoft and Google all scored well.